project-sunbird/sunbird.org-docs/developer-docs/server-installation/load_balancer_setup.md

 ## Keycloak Swarm

-Do the following Keycloak-swarm setup:
+To setup Keycloak Swarm, execute the following instructions for each of the mentioned fields:
 - Frontend ip configuration - Internal ip by default
 - Backend pools - attach keycloak vm or availability set of keycloak group
 - Health Probes/check - Configure path and port - 8080